 Anna K. Andrade, translator and fiction writer, was born in Brazil and moved to New York City in 2000 to attend City College in order to obtain a master’s degree in creative writing.
 She has had short stories published both in Portuguese and English, the most recent being “A Daughter’s Secret” in the fiction anthology Coloring Book .
 She currently teaches intensive writing at Borough of Manhattan Community College, and The College of New Rochelle.

-Peter Augerot is a graduate of UNCW.
-He currently interns at The American Reader.
+Peter Augerot is a graduate from UNCW.
 He lives in Greenpoint, Brooklyn.

 Maggie Beauvais is a freelance writer and Assistant Literary Events Editor for Slice Magazine.
 She lives in Brooklyn, NY, is good with babies, and takes unreasonably long walks.